Computable analysis on the space of marked groups: Introduction

-In effective descriptive set theory, Polish spaces are studied from the point of view of computability via the use of\emph{ recursive presentations of Polish spaces. }A recursive presentation of a Polish space $X$ with distance $d$ is a dense sequence $(u_{n})_{n\in\mathbb{N}}\in X^{\mathbb{N}}$ for which the map
+A common approach to studying computable Polish spaces is via notions of ``computable presentations of Polish spaces''.
+The first of these is due to Moschovakis \cite{Moschovakis1980}.
+There are several essentially equivalent notions of computable presentations, see \cite{GREGORIADES2016} for the different definitions and their equivalence.
+We will use the following definition: a \emph{computable presentation} of a Polish space $X$ with distance $d$ is a dense sequence $(u_{n})_{n\in\mathbb{N}}\in X^{\mathbb{N}}$ for which the map